Gargaj/Bonzomatic/README.md

   "ndi":{
     "enabled": true,
-    "connectionString": "<ndi_product something=\"123\"/>", // metadata sent to the receiver; completely optional "identifier": "hello!", // additional string to the device name; helps source discovery/identification in the receiver if there are multiple sources on the network
+    "connectionString": "<ndi_product something=\"123\"/>", // metadata sent to the receiver; completely optional "identifier": "hello!", // device identifier; must be unique, also helps source discovery/identification in the receiver if there are multiple sources on the network
     "frameRate": 60.0, // frames per second
     "progressive": true, // progressive or interleaved?
   },